openvinotoolkit/openvino/docs/Extensibility_UG/Intro.md

 ### Create library with extensions

-You need to create extension library in folowing cases:
+You need to create extension library in following cases:
  - Load extensions to Model Optimizer
  - Load extensions to Python application